ocaml/dune/doc/melange.rst

 be placed.
 In particular, the folder will be placed under ``_build/default/$path-to-directory-of-melange-emit-stanza``.

-The JavaScript artifacts will be placed following the file layout of the source tree.
+The result of building a  ``melange.emit`` stanza will match the file structure of the source tree.
 For example, given the following source tree:

 .. code:: bash